 Reentry Services

-OAR’s pre-release programs include: evidence-based cognitive-behavioral, fatherhood, and group psychotherapy programs as well as vocational, educational, personal development, transition planning, and reentry readiness programs.
+OAR’s pre-release programs include: evidence-based cognitive-behavioral, fatherhood, individual and group psychotherapy programs as well as vocational, educational, personal development, transition planning, and reentry readiness programs.
 Post-release, OAR’s Reentry Program has become a welcoming, warm, and loving community.
-OAR provides individualized coaching and assistance with transition, employment, housing, cell phones, laptops, clothing, food, and more, to individuals while they secure a safe reentry back into the community for themselves.
-Additionally, we provide a weekly support group for the reentry community to gather and stay connected with us and each other.
-We have also opened our Gender and Culture Responsive Therapeutic Offices in Alexandria, VA by appointment only.
+OAR provides individualized coaching and assistance with transition, employment, housing, cell phones with minutes and data plans, laptops with internet access, clothing, food, and more, to individuals and their families while they secure a safe reentry back into the community for themselves.
+OAR also offers a comprehensive Employment Program, which assists with resume building, vocational skills assessments, mock interviews, job searches and connections, and more.

 The OAR Collective believes that participants are experts on themselves and the agenda in all circumstances is to empower participants toward the goal of self-sufficiency and liberation.
 We support individuals of all genders through major life transitions directly or indirectly related to the individual’s criminal justice status or history.
 Eligibility for these services is contingent on a conviction record and certain residency requirements.

 Individuals have different needs and each eligible participant works with the team to develop an individualized plan that may include assistance with emergency shelter, transportation, clothing, food, identification, medication, mental health, medical care, and a wide range of social service referrals are provided.
-Participants are also a part of the employment program, which assists with resume building, vocational skills assessments, mock interviews and job searches.
+To be eligible for post-release services, individuals must be referred to OAR within 90 days of release from incarceration.

 Gender-Responsive Program

 OAR provides a variety of classes, groups, to incarcerated individuals at the Arlington County Detention Facility.
 These programs include classes in essential life skill areas such employment, parenting, and basic education such as computer literacy and writing.
-Due to the COVID-19 Pandemic, as of 2020 all programs previously facilitated inside of the detention facility transitioned to virtual settings.
-We provided the Arlington County Detention Facility with numerous laptops so that we could continue programming virtually and to stay connected with participants.
+Since the COVID-19 Pandemic, we have continued with a hybrid approach to pre-release programming in the facilities offering both virtual and in-person programming.

 Life Skills